scopear/api-demo/README.md

 # About

+!!!
+DUPLICATED FROM Scope AR API-Demo-Ruby !!!
+Intended to be replace for use with JNJ

   This Scope AR API-Demo-Ruby is a simple Ruby-On-Rails client application that demonstrates a complete, end-to-end integration with Scope AR APIs.

   It: